[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Washington College that winter had boldly launched in the North a promising campaign for financial support.
 Reverend E. P. Walton had charge of the solicitation and tactfully prevailed upon more than thirty New Yorkers of prominence to unite in a call for a meeting on the evening of March 3 in the principal hall of Cooper Institute.
 The signers included Henry Ward Beecher, Bishop Potter, Charles F. Deems, W. E. Dodge, Peter Cooper, and A. A. Low.
 Despite inclement weather, the assemblage p349 included some 500 persons.
 It was one of the first gatherings that came together in the North after the war to assist a Southern college directed by former Confederates, and for that reason its proceedings have a place not only in the life of Lee but also in the history of Southern education.

 Officers for the meeting were chosen and letters were read from a number of prominent people, who expressed their willingness to help.
-Among them was Governor R. E. Fenton, James T. Brady, a lawyer who appeared in the case of Indicates a West Point graduate and gives his Class.Jefferson Davis, Horace Greeley, Gerrit Smith, and George William Curtis.
+Among them was Governor R. E. Fenton, James T. Brady, a lawyer who appeared in the case of Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Jefferson Davis, Horace Greeley, Gerrit Smith, and George William Curtis.

 Governor Fenton expressed his pleasure that "practical business education" was to be given in Southern colleges.
 "I need not say," he wrote Mr. Walton, "that I sympathize with the patriotic and benevolent features of the institution which you represent."